yaaraaa/RL-Programming-Exercises-Recommender-System/README.md

 The DDQN agent:

 - Observes the student's current knowledge state.
-- Selects the next assignment to recommend.
+- Selects the next exercises to recommend.
 - Receives reward feedback from the environment.
 - Learns using:
   - A **policy network** for action selection.